-\lsparagraph{System-level comparisons: } We compare LGSimCLR with publicly-available checkpoints of prior approaches; see~\cref{app:baselines} for details.
-We emphasize that while previous experiments were done in a controlled setup--same batch size, training data, optimizer-- the system level comparisons are trained on different datasets using different training recipes and utilizing several training enhancements to further boost performance; \eg, large batch sizes, longer training, multi-crop augmentation.
+\lsparagraph{System-level comparisons: } We compare LGSimCLR with publicly-available checkpoints of prior approaches; see~\Cref{app:baselines} for details.
+We emphasize that while the experiments reported in~\cref{tab:linear_probe,tab:fewshot} were done in a controlled setup (same batch size, training data, optimizer), the system level comparisons are trained on different datasets with different training recipes and enhancements to further boost performance; \eg, large batch sizes, longer training, multi-crop augmentation.
 Furthermore, it has been shown that models trained on ImageNet implicitly benefit from its curated nature~\cite{mu2021slip,assran2023hiddenprior}.
 Nevertheless, our approach still outperforms prior self-supervised approaches.
 We fall short of CLIP's ResNet-50 due to its training scale; $64{\times}$ larger batch, $32{\times}$ larger dataset, and 75${\times}$.
-We also observe that that ImageNet-supervised ResNet-50 achieve better fewshot performance.
-Examining the performance breakdown, see~\cref{tab:app_fewshot}, we find the improvement mainly comes from CIFAR10, CIFAR100, and Pets.
-We posit that this can be explained by ImageNet's class structure; mostly pets with a large overlap with CIFAR's classes.
+We also observe that ImageNet-supervised ResNet-50 achieves better fewshot performance.
+Examining the performance breakdown in~\cref{tab:app_fewshot}, we find the improvement mainly comes from CIFAR10, CIFAR100, and Pets.
+We posit that this can be explained by ImageNet's class structure: mostly pets with a large overlap with CIFAR's classes.